huwwp/cryptop/README.rst

 Installation
 ------------

-cryptop requires Python 3 to run, and has only tested in Python 3.6 so far.
+cryptop requires Python 3 to run, and has only been tested in Python 3.6 so far.

 The easiest way to install cryptop is through pip